Collaborative Versus Traditional Litigation

 - Relaxed atmosphere: Many individuals feel that the traditional litigation process is, at its foundation, much too argumentative.
 They wish to resolve their differences through conversation and negotiation.
 The process of collaborative divorce gives them an atmosphere that fosters meaningful communication and valuable discussion.

 To arrange a consultation with an attorney, contact Andrew Cores Family Law Group by calling 630-871-1002 or by completing our online form.
-With offices in DuPage County, Cook County, and Kendall County, we have experience helping clients throughout Illinois.
+With offices in DuPage County and Kendall County, we have experience helping clients throughout Illinois.